reflex-dev/reflex/docker-example/README.md

 ## Update Requirements

-The `requirements.txt` includes the reflex package which is need to install Reflex framework.
-If you use additional packages in your project you have add this in the `requirements.txt` first.
+The `requirements.txt` includes the reflex package which is needed to install Reflex framework.
+If you use additional packages in your project you have to add this in the `requirements.txt` first.
 Copy the `Dockerfile`, `.dockerignore` and the `requirements.txt` file in your project folder.